Skrill is a low-cost international money transfer service

 Deposits made with Skrill at William Hill will go through right away.
 Withdrawals take a little bit longer, but they should still hit your Skrill account within a couple of days, if not the first 24 hours.

 The upside to using Skrill at William Hill writes itself.
 Transactions are processed just as quickly as they are anywhere else, and why wouldn’t you want a 100 percent deposit bonus when you first sign up?

 Anyone thinking about using Skrill as their primary sportsbook payment method needs to take stock of their fee structure.
 It is unique and varies by transaction type.

-Online gambling sites, for the most part, will not charge you a fee when making deposits and withdrawals using Skrill.
+Betting sites that accept Skrill, for the most part, will not charge you a fee when making deposits and withdrawals using Skrill.
 That’s straightforward.
 But Skrill themselves will levy a charge for making deposits at certain sportsbooks.
 It really varies by the website and their location.

 On the bright side, Skrill will never charge you a fee for receiving money.
 That transaction is free.
 However, for you to actually transfer the money out of your Skrill account may require a fee.
 They charge 7.5 percent of the transaction when loading the money onto a Visa card; 1.45 percent when sending it to another e-wallet; and 1.75 percent when taking out money using a Skrill Mastercard debit card.
 They will also charge up to 3.99% when you have them do currency conversion transactions.

 If you’re looking to avoid fees altogether, you’ll need to send money from your Skrill to another bank account.
 They don’t have a charge for loading up your account or defunding when using this method.